This page provides information on the V-Ray Frame Buffer and its features.

 Re-initialize – Restart rendering.

 Select object – Directly select scene objects by clicking on them in the VFB rendering area.
+You can use the Ctrl + left mouse button keyboard shortcut instead.

 Get object material – Pick a scene material from an object that is being rendered.
 You only need to click on that object in the VFB rendering area and the material editor will open with it.
+You can use the Shift + left mouse button keyboard shortcut instead.

 Set focus distance – Sets the target distance for the Depth of Field effect to the location clicked in the VFB rendering area.
+You can use the Alt + left mouse button keyboard shortcut instead.

 Pixel info – Opens the standard V-Ray VFB pixel information window.